Josh Miller (baseball): Education and career

-He then worked for the Houston Astros as a scout, coach, and coordinator from 2011 through 2018.
-The Astros hired Miller as their bullpen coach before the 2019 season.
 In 2022, the Astros won 106 games, the second-highest total in franchise history.
 They advanced to the World Series and defeated the Philadelphia Phillies in six games to give Miller his first career World Series title.
-Astros pitchers led the American League (AL) in earned run average (ERA, 2.90), and walks plus hits per inning pitched (WHIP, 1.092), while throwing two no-hitters, including one in Game 4 of the World Series.
+Astros pitchers led the American League (AL) in earned run average (2.90 ERA), and walks plus hits per inning pitched (WHIP, 1.092), while throwing two no-hitters, including one in Game 4 of the World Series.
+Two no-hitters thrown by one team tied an MLB record, while Cristian Javier and Ryan Pressly each estab;lished major league records by becoming the first starting pitcher and reliever to toss multiple combined no-hit efforts.